caston1981/ELM11-Citrus-Doom/README.md

 ## Acknowledgments

-- **Citrus Doom**: Original engine by EngineerSmith
+- **Citrus Doom**: Original engine by EngineerSmith (originally created for Stormworks)
+- **Stormworks**: Game development platform where Citrus Doom was originally developed
+- **Love2D-Simple-Games**: Repository by danielnaoexiste providing the original Love2D game implementations
+- **Love2D Community**: For the excellent game framework that inspired our adaptations
 - **ELM11 Team**: For the excellent microcontroller platform
 - **id Software**: For creating Doom and releasing the source code
 - **Doom Community**: For maintaining WAD files and documentation
-- **Love2D Community**: For the excellent game framework that inspired our adaptations
 - **Open Source Contributors**: For the libraries and tools that made this possible

 ## Contact